 When a man climaxes, he exerts sperm from the testes, through the urethra and out the end of the penis.
 This then enters the vagina.
 For the man, this is biologically all he has to do to reproduce.

-Interesting fact: in the animal kingdom, to mate, an octopus will literally rip its penis off, throw it at the female, and grow a new penis.
+In the animal kingdom, to mate, an octopus will literally rip its penis off, throw it at the female, and grow a new penis.
+The octopus can also regenerate all it's tentacles if they are cut off.

 Let's take a look at the roles of the male reproductive organs: